const-void/rose-pine-man/README.md

 | LESS_TERMCAP_us           | Activate underline    |
 | LESS_TERMCAP_ue           | Inactivate underline  |

-Note that setting a global `export LESS_TERMCAP_md` can negatively impact other colorization funcitons that feed text through `less` -  for ex, `chroma` / `pygments` etc can render askew.
+Note that setting a global `export LESS_TERMCAP_md` can negatively impact other colorization functions that feed text through `less` -  for ex, `chroma` / `pygments` etc can render askew.

-Instead of setting these environment variables globally, we use the `zsh` builtin `env` - this allows us to pass in an array of settings that apply once, to a _specific_ command, and protect the global less environment from our `man` color sheningans.
+Instead of setting these environment variables globally, we use the `zsh` builtin `env` - this allows us to pass in an array of settings that apply once, to a _specific_ command, and protect the global less environment from our `man` color shenanigans.

-We bundle all of the above in a  `funciton man()`...this way, we have better control over how the actual `man` command executes...including the ability to set a different default background/foreground text value!
+We bundle all of the above in a  `function man()`...this way, we have better control over how the actual `man` command executes...including the ability to set a different default background/foreground text value!

 # To-Dos
+* Document how to use beyond `man`
-* Theme check / application is inelegant
+* Theme check / application is inelegant - load from `~/.config/zsh/theme`
-* Confirm linux compatability
+* Confirm linux compatibility
-* Confirm `bash` compatability
+* Confirm `bash` compatibility